dotnet/csharplang/proposals/readonly-ref.md

     }
 ```

 Note: Since CLR does not differentiate readonly and writeable references.
 The distinction may not be required for general scenarios like JIT-compilation.
-However, some work will be needed to introduce `readonly ref` notion within the Verification infrastructure.
-At least if we want pasing references to `readonly` fields be formally verifiable.
+However, some work will be needed to introduce `ref readonly` notion within the Verification infrastructure.
+At least if we want passing references to `readonly` fields be formally verifiable.

 ## Aliasing behavior.

 A care must be made to preserve the aliasing behavior and not allow capturing by-value.
 As a result, readonly refs should be treated the same as other refs for the purpose of capturing in lambdas, async, iterators, stack spilling etc... - I.E. most scenarios would be disallowed.

-It would be ok to make a copy when `readonly ref` return is a receiver of regular struct methods, which take `this` as an ordinary writeable refs.
+It would be ok to make a copy when `ref readonly` return is a receiver of regular struct methods, which take `this` as an ordinary writeable refs.
 Historically we would make an invocation on a copy.

 In theory we could produce a warning when making a copy of the receiver since there are no backward compat considerations here.
 The options for fixing the warning are limited though, so it is debatable whether a warning is desirable.